The Neuroscience of Singing. The neuroscience of singing shows that when we sing our neurotransmitters connect in new and different ways.

 Some are quick and some are more involved and even if you’re not in the USA, they are useful music advocacy activities.
+Please let me know if you try any of them – I’d love to see some pictures or a video!
 Music Education Improves Students' Academic Performance, But Active Participation Is Required.
 Teachers have long observed the effect that music education can have on students, but recent research is showing just how integral learning a musical instrument is to a child’s development.

 Using the most advanced brain analysis technology, Dr. Commercial Music – a Paradigm Shift in Music Education - National Association for Music Education (NAfME) By NAfME member Michael Parsons Director of Instrumental Music Briarcrest Christian School Memphis, Tennessee Commercial Music Education has revolutionized our program (at Briarcrest Christian School) and has allowed our students to experience higher levels of musical excellence than ever before.

 Seven years ago I created a commercial music ensemble at Briarcrest that focused on singing and playing all styles of popular music including Jazz, Rock, Country, Blues etc… This ensemble became known as SoundScape.
+SoundScape quickly became one of the premier performance groups at Briarcrest and has been recognized both regionally and nationally for its outstanding level of musical performance and studio recordings.
+Commercial music education has quite literally enhanced every facet of our program from marching band to our symphonic wind ensemble and has provided our students with greater opportunities in music.
 Equity in Arts Education: What does that really look like?
 Equality versus equity – what is the difference and why does it matter?